Hybrid electric aircraft

 A hybrid electric aircraft is an aircraft with a hybrid electric powertrain.
 As the energy density of lithium-ion batteries is much lower than aviation fuel, a hybrid electric powertrain may effectively increase flight range compared to pure electric aircraft.

 By May 2018, there were over 30 hybrid electric aircraft projects, and short-haul hybrid-electric airliners were envisioned from 2032.
+Sometimes flight is all electric with fuel for backup.

 History

 The Boeing Truss-Braced Wing subsonic concept was planned with hybrid electric propulsion.

 The Diamond DA36 E-Star first flew on 8 June 2011, the first flight of a series hybrid powertrain, reducing fuel consumption and emissions by up to 25%, a technology scalable to a 100-seater airliner.
 A small and 100 kg lighter Austro Engine 40 hp (30 kW) Wankel engine generates the electricity, supplemented by EADS batteries for silent take off, feeding a Siemens 70 kW (94 hp) electric motor turning the propeller.

 The AgustaWestland Project Zero was intended to be hybrid-electric.